 Merlot & Onion Roast

-Journal as: 1 serving "lean meat and moderate fat meat
+Journal as: 1 serving "lean meat and moderate fat meat with 1 tsp. fat"

 2 pounds beef top round roast, or similar (this roast is usually already trimmed of all visible fat)

 Salt and pepper